 Transportation Improvement Program (TIP)

 The federally required Transportation Improvement Program (TIP) is a comprehensive listing of Bay Area surface transportation projects that are to receive federal funding or are subject to a federally required action, or are considered regionally significant for air quality conformity purposes.
 The TIP covers a six-year period and must be financially constrained by year, meaning that the amount of dollars committed to the projects (also referred as “programmed”) must not exceed the amount of dollars estimated to be available.
 The 2013 TIP includes projects “programmed” in six fiscal years: FY 2012-13, FY 2013-14, FY 2014-15, FY 2015-16, FY 2016-17 and FY 2017-18.
 The 2013 TIP and accompanying Transportation-Air Quality Conformity Analysis were adopted by the Commission on July 18, 2013.
-The Federal Transit Administration (FTA) and the Federal Highway Administration (FHWA) are expected to approve them soon.
+The Federal Transit Administration (FTA) and the Federal Highway Administration (FHWA) approved them on August 12, 2013